Industry in Argentina: Plastics

 According to the Cámara Argentina de la Industria Plástica, approximately 2,750 production plants operate in Argentina's plastics sector, employing over 50,000 workers.

 Dow Chemical, Ampacet Corp., Amcor, and BASF operate in Argentina.

 Soaps, detergents, and personal care products

 The soaps and detergents market is dominated by Unilever, which was estimated in 2013 to hold a 70% market share in Argentina.
-Procter & Gamble, which sold its Argentine operations to local consumer products company Grupo Newsan, held a 20% share.
+Procter & Gamble, which sold its Argentine operations to local consumer products company Grupo Newsan, held a 20% market share.
 Grupo Queruclor is the largest locally owned company in the space with 2% market share; in 2014, the company expanded by acquiring a portfolio of brands from Colgate-Palmolive.
 The Clorox Company sold its Argentine brands and production facilities to investment firm Apex Capital in 2024.